Neal J. Harr Memorial Awards (“The Pick Awards”)

 Excellence in Teaching — Earth Science Teacher-of-the-Year Award

-Each year the Rocky Mountain Association of Geologists Foundation recognizes an elementary or secondary school teacher who has excelled in teaching earth science to K-12 students in the Rocky Mountain States.
+Each year the Rocky Mountain Association of Geologists recognizes an elementary or secondary school teacher who has excelled in teaching earth science to K-12 students in the Rocky Mountain States.
+The Foundation supports the Association program by providing the awards.

-The winning applicant receives a $1,000 cash award and a commemorative plaque from the RMAG Foundation.
+The winning applicant receives a $1,000 cash award and a commemorative plaque.
 The Foundation also awards the winner’s school with $1,000 designated for support of the school’s earth science program.
-The awardee becomes the RMAG candidate for the American Association of Petroleum Geology (AAPG) National Earth Science Teacher-of-the Year award, which honors the best elementary or secondary earth science teacher from among all the United States regions of AAPG.
-The winner of this national award also receive a $5,000 cash gift from AAPG and an all-expense paid trip the AAPG national convention.
+The awardee becomes the RMAG candidate for the American Association of Petroleum Geology (AAPG) National Earth Science Teacher-of-the-Year award, which honors the best elementary or secondary earth science teacher from among all the United States regions of AAPG.
+The winner of this national award also receives a $5,000 cash gift from AAPG and an all-expense paid trip the AAPG national convention.

 The RMAG Foundation recognizes as the 2018 Teacher-of-the-Year in Earth Sciences